-- 3.9.1 In summary, the planning application was supported by an Environmental Statement which considered Air Quality and Dust impacts in detail. - 3.9.2 The WRS Environmental Health Deportment did not raise any objections to the proposed development or request further information or assessment in relation to either dust or air quality. - 3.9.3 At no stage during the determination process was there any request from WCC or WRS for additional assessment of potential impacts associated with dust and / or air quality in relation to the proposals.
-No suggestion was made that in-combination effects (i.e cumulative effects) had not been adequately addressed.
-The Head of Strategic Infrastructure and Economy recommended approval subject to several conditions including in relation to dust and HGV movements. - 3.9.4 No specific details were provided in the Decision Notice on the reasons for refusal.
-However, in light of the information provided in the WCC SoC, I have focused on potential cumulative impacts of dust on amenity of the Proposed Development in conjunction with other existing and approved development, including Lea Castle Village, both on existing receptors and on potential future receptors following completion of committed development.
-In light of comments raised by the Rule 6 Party and other parties I have also briefly considered the potential impacts of the Appeal Proposals on local air quality.
+- 3.9.1 In summary, the planning application was supported by an Environmental Statement which considered Air Quality and Dust impacts in detail. - 3.9.2 The WRS Environmental Health Department did not raise any objections to the proposed development or request further information or assessment in relation to either dust or air quality. - 3.9.3 At no stage during the determination process was there any request from WCC or WRS for additional assessment of potential impacts associated with dust and / or air quality in relation to the proposals.
+No suggestion was made that in-combination effects (i.e. cumulative effects) had not been adequately addressed.
+The Head of Strategic Infrastructure and Economy recommended approval subject to several conditions including in relation to dust and HGV movements. - 3.9.4 No specific details were provided in the Decision Notice on the reasons for refusal. - 3.9.5 I note that WCC are no longer defending any reasons for refusal in relation to dust or air quality issues.
+In addition, although STQC continues to agree with the reasons for refusal, no further details or explanation are provided. - 3.9.6 For completeness I have therefore considered within my Proof comments previously raised by STGC in relation to the potential impacts of the Appeal Proposals on dust and local air quality.
+My proof also considers any potential impacts associated with the proposed amended scheme as detailed in the submitted ES Addendum.